 There are some whom you would not teach to swim,

 Certain old ladies dressed in girlish pink,

 With roses and geraniums on their gown: —

 Go to the Bason, poke them o’er the rim. —

-Without obfuscation she is describes how she’d rather they drown than continue on living.
+Without obfuscation, she describes how she’d rather they drown than continue on living.
 Her harsh sentence for those different than herself proceeds into the next lines.
 She describes how this vague “you” which is clearly a reference to herself, would enjoy watching “them sink”